lugq1990/machine-learning-notebook-series/other_materials/SQL_Server/SQL Server.md

 ### Install SQL Server Management Studio (SSMS)

-There must be a way for us to hands-on with some code to dementrate that we could get a better understanding for some technologies, it's same for **SQL Server**.
+There must be a way for us to hands-on with some code to demonstrate that we could get a better understanding for some technologies, it's same for **SQL Server**.
 So we have already installed SQL Server client, the way to test is to install SSMS, you could download the latest version from [here](https://docs.microsoft.com/zh-cn/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15#download-ssms).
 SSMS provides tools to configure, monitor, and administer instances of SQL Server and databases.
 The installment step is just like traditional software.

 ### Uses of SSMS